-The independent life insurance agent is not a career agent for any specific company.
-This typically will allow them to compare insurance across different providers, but the scope of their ability to sell may still be limited.
-They are still subject to individual appointments from each company, and can not necessarily obtain the rights to sell all products from every company.
+The independent life insurance agent is not a career agent for any specific company and has a bit more freedom in which company they sell from.
+They still need to get appointed with each individual company, and can not necessarily obtain the rights to sell all products from every company.
 These agents may be willing to offer a limited comparison for clients, but at the end of the day, they still are incentivized to sell the product which will yield them the highest commission rate.

 There also is the issue of the quality of independent life insurance agents.
 If they are not attached to a major company, it can be difficult to assess the level of service that they will give their clients.
 Clients also must be careful to choose an agent who is knowledgeable and an expert in their field.
 We recommend to our clients that they look for signs of expertise such as a CLU designation.

 Wealth Managers Who Also Sell Life Insurance As Part Of A Comprehensive Financial Solution

-The third group of life insurance salesmen is the wealth managers.
-These financial advisors usually deal with a premium clientele who also have investments managed by them, but they are more likely to have advanced degrees and certifications.
+The third group of life insurance salesmen is the wealth manager or financial advisor.
+These advisors usually deal with a premium clientele who also have investments managed by them, but they are more likely to have advanced degrees and certifications.
 This type of agent usually does comprehensive financial planning as a part of their due diligence on their clients.
 During the process of designing a financial plan, they will usually identify a need for life insurance.
 They will either sell the life insurance themselves or split the commission with another agent who specializes in writing life insurance cases to who they will refer the client.